Program Specific Estimate of Fees

 Immunization and Health Insurance Requirements (IHIR) Form

-The Center for Occupational and Employment Health (COEH) at Abington Memorial Hospital is one facility in our area that provides immunizations against rabies and tetanus.
+The Center for Occupational and Environmental Health (COEH) at Abington Memorial Hospital is one facility in our area that provides immunizations against rabies and tetanus.

 Please complete the IHIR together with the physician, and return it to the Veterinary Technology Office prior to August 30th.